-Peel and thinly slice the shallot.
+2. Meanwhile, peel and thinly slice the shallot.
 Peel and grate the garlic and ginger.
 Warm a pan over a medium heat.
-When warm, drizzle in 1 tsp oil.
+When warm, drizzle in a little olive oil.
 Add the shallot and cook for 2-3 mins, stirring often, till glosy.
 Roughly chop 4 cherry tomatoes and add those to the pan with the garlic and ginger.
 Sprinkle in 1 tsp smoked paprika and drop in 1 star anise.
 Pour in 1 tbsp tamari and 200ml water.
 Bring up to the boil, then turn the heat down and simmer for 5 mins.

-3. While the pan simmers, peel the mango and slice off the fat cheeks.
-Slice off the rest of the flesh from the stone.
+3. While the pan simmers, peel the mango and slice the flesh from the stone.
 Roughly chop the flesh.
-Add to the pan with the simmering sauce.
-Cook for 10 mins.
-Turn off the heat.
-Leave the sauce chunky, or remove the star anise and blitz with a hand-held blender till smooth.
+Add to the pan.
+Pop on a lid and cook for 10 mins, stirring occasionally.
+Take off the heat.
+You can leave the sauce chunky, or remove the star anise and blitz with a hand-held blender till smooth.
 Set aside.

 4. Roughly chop the pepper, discarding the white pith and seeds.
 Peel the onion and thickly slice it.
-Trim the courgette and slice it into 1cm thick rounds.
-If you’re not using a barbecue, set your grill to a medium high setting.
+Trim the courgette and slice it into 1cm-thick rounds.
+If you’re not using a barbecue, set your grill to a medium-high setting.

-Zest the orange and squeeze the juice from one half into a small bowl and add the remaining tamari.
+6. Zest the orange and squeeze the juice from one half into a small bowl and add the remaining tamari.
 Whisk in 1 tbsp oil.
-Brush the kebabs with half of this marinade.
-Place onto the barbecue or under the grill for 8-12 mins till the veg are tender and lightly charred.
+Brush the kebabs with half of this dressing.
+Place onto the barbecue or under the grill for 8-12 mins, turning occasionally, till the veg are tender and lightly charred.

 8. Divide the couscous between two warm plates.
-Brush the cooked kebabs with any remaining tamari and orange dressing and pop them on top of the couscous.
-Serve with the mango barbecue sauce and watercress couscous.
+Brush the cooked veggie kebabs with any remaining tamari and orange dressing and pop them on top of the couscous.
+Serve with the mango barbecue sauce for dunking and drizzling.